What do you want to learn?

-6. What are the total fulfillment costs & pricing (comparing apples to apples)?
+6. What are the total fulfilment costs & pricing (comparing apples to apples)?

-For internal fulfillment costs, you’ll need to add up your operational expenses including warehouse labor, rent, and packing supplies per month (e.g., $20,000) and divide this number by your average monthly shipping volume (10,000) for a per-order handling cost of $2.
+For internal fulfilment costs, you’ll need to add up your operational expenses including warehouse labour, rent, and packing supplies per month (e.g., $20,000) and divide this number by your average monthly shipping volume (10,000) for a per-order handling cost of $2.

-7. Do you want to manage fulfillment yourself?
+7. Do you want to manage fulfilment yourself?

-Order fulfillment is one of the most important yet challenging pieces of the ecommerce logistics puzzle.
+Order fulfilment is one of the most important yet challenging pieces of the ecommerce logistics puzzle.
 What worked for your business early on most likely won’t help you get to the next level.
-Whether you’re considering opening your own ecommerce warehouse or outsourcing fulfillment to a 3PL, unprecedented growth requires change.
+Whether you’re considering opening your own ecommerce warehouse or outsourcing fulfilment to a 3PL, unprecedented growth requires change.

 On the flip side, it can be tempting to jump into something, especially when a sale or event is quickly approaching with anticipated volume that you know you won’t be able to handle yourself.
 But not all 3PLs are created equal.